ongyx/psilib/README.md

 | Linux (Generic) | -WIP- |
 | Windows | -WIP- |

-(More platforms will be added as needed.)
+(More platforms will be supported over time.)
 # Dependencies
-psiman, of course, requires Python 3.5+.
-It only requires stlib that comes with Python 3.5+ and the requests library (preinstalled on Pythonista and Libterm), so it should work out of the box.
-For Pythonista, [StaSh](https://github.com/ywangd/stash) is required to run psiman.
-Install with `import requests as r; exec(r.get('https://bit.ly/get-stash').text)`.
+psilib does _not_ use any platform-specific modules.
+The only external module needed is [requests](https://pypi.org/project/requests/).
+If not already installed (pre-installed on Pythonista and Libterm), install with `pip install requests`.
 # Installation
 ## Libterm:
 Download the installer and run it.